 Patatas Bravas are to tapas bars what chicken wings are to sports bars.
 Every single one has got them, but other than a few basic similarities, they can vary wildly from spot to spot.

-Though many feature a spicy, dark red sauce, my favorite version consists of crisply fried cubes of potatoes served with a garlic-laden allioli with a dusting of hot smoked paprika taking the bravas sauce's place.
+This updated version consists of crisply fried cubes of potatoes served with a paprika-tinged blended salsa brava, along with garlic-laden allioli.
 Like with perfect French fries, a quick par-boil in vinegar-spiked water will cook the potatoes through without allowing them to break down.

 A traditional Catalan allioli doesn't contain any egg, but most modern recipes do.
 I almost always include it, which technically makes the sauce an aïoli, the Provençal accompaniment to seafood (amongst other things) which is also one of the most misapplied words in the history of menu-writing.
 99% of the time you see it on a menu, the chef really means "mayonnaise".
 In fact, next time you see "aioli" printed on a menu, ask yourself these two questions: